interledger/open-payments-go/test/integration/README.md

 Currently, the tests are configured to run against **Rafiki's local Docker environment**.
 Support for running against **testnet** is planned in the future.

-Some tests use a headless browser (via `chromedp`) to complete the consent interation.
-As a result, **Google Chrome is required** to be installed on the system.

 ## Running the Tests

 To run all integration tests: